bruno192000/project2/readme.md

  <ol>npm i mysql2</ol>
  <ol>npm i sequelize</ol>
  <ol>npm i socket.io</ol>
+ <ol>npm i axios</ol>

   ## Usage
-Sing up or Log in to start using the app.
+Sign up or Log in to start using the app.
-You'll find a video chat with a translator for diferent languages.
+You'll find a chat with a translator for different languages.
-This page is lived in heroku.
+This page is deployed to Heroku.
 Try it <a href = "https://dry-river-69092.herokuapp.com/login"> HERE!</a>
 <img src="./assets/Screenshot (16).png" alt="Failed to load screenshot">
  <img src="./assets/Screenshot (18).png" alt="Failed to load screenshot">
   ## Contribution
    This app is made to help you connect with other people with different languages.
-Forks and copy is completly free.
+Forks and copy is completely free.

   ## Tests
   No current testing procedures